Delma butleri

 Delma butleri, also known commonly as Butler's legless lizard, Butler's scalyfoot, the spinifex snake-lizard, and the unbanded delma, is a species of lizard in the family Pygopodidae.
 The species is endemic to Australia.

 Etymology

 The specific name, butleri, is in honor of Australian naturalist William Henry "Harry" Butler.

 Habitat

 The preferred natural habitat of D. butleri is grassland.
+Populations of butleri are broadly separated by the hyperarid center of Australia across the Simpson Strzelecki Dunefields, Stony Plains, Great Victoria Desert, Finke, MacDonnell Ranges, and Nullarbor bioregions- most likely due to recent (<10 Mya) aridification.

 Description

 Limbless and small for its genus, D. butleri may attain a snout-to-vent length (SVL) of 9 cm, with a tail length of three times SVL.